Japan insurer Tokio Marine eyes more acquisitions in U.S., Mexico

 "There are many potential candidates.
 There are many niche and boutique-style property and casualty insurers in the United States, and we can choose such companies for risk diversification," he added, declining to give any names.

-The company is also eyeing Mexico as a market of vast potential, Nagano said, adding that Tokio Marine's current operations in the country only generate about $20 million (13 million pounds) in annual premium revenue.
+The company is also eyeing Mexico as a market of vast potential, Nagano said, adding that Tokio Marine's current operations in the country only generate about $20 million in annual premium revenue.

 "There is a limit to what we can do in an organic way.
 We are considering options including M&A," he added.